day8/re-frame/README.md

 ```
 app-db  -->  components  -->  Hiccup  -->  Reagent  -->  VDOM  -->  React  -->  DOM
   ^                                                                              |
   |                                                                              v
-  handlers <-------------------  events  -------------------------------------------
+  handlers <-------------------  events  -----------------------------------------
                            a "conveyor belt" takes events
                            from the DOM to the handlers
 ```

 Generally, when the user manipulates the GUI, the state of the application changes.
 In our case, that means the `app-db` will change.
 After all, it **is** the state.
 And the DOM presented to the user is a function of that state.
-So that tends to be the cycle:  DOM events dispatch, handler mange them, which  cause `app-db` changes, which then cause a re-render, and the users sees something different.
+So that tends to be the cycle:  DOM events dispatch, handlers mange them, which  cause `app-db` changes, which then cause a re-render, and the users sees something different.
 That's our water cycle.

-So handlers, which look after events, are the part of the system which does `app-db` mutation.
+So handlers, which look after events, are the part of the system which do `app-db` mutation.
 You could almost imagine them as a "stored procedure" in a database.
 Almost.
 Stretching it?
 We do like our in-memory database analogies.